 Cellulite is a common aesthetic concern, primarily affecting women, and can have a significant impact on self-confidence .

-It manifests itself as a bumpy appearance or orange peel appearance on the skin, particularly on the thighs, buttocks and abdomen.
-Despite its frequency, cellulite is often surrounded by myths and misunderstandings.
+"It manifests as a dimpled appearance or orange peel on the skin, particularly on the thighs, buttocks, and abdomen.
+Despite its prevalence, cellulite is often surrounded by myths and misunderstandings."

 This article aims to answer the question "what is cellulite" and shed light on how it forms, exploring its causes and the different methods to reduce it.
 Our goal is to provide you with an in-depth understanding of this phenomenon in order to better manage it and find smoother and firmer skin.